 No construction related effects have been identified for the option as no new infrastructure is required.
 Neutral effects have also been identified for SEA objectives on soil, flood risk, air, landscape, population and human health, and material assets.
 Neutral effects have also been identified for the historic environment as there were not identified to be any sensitive above ground assets in proximity to the drought permit sites.
-However, further baseline collection and assessment may be required at a more detailed stage, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.
+Should additional information come to light around impacts on the historic environment, further baseline collection and assessment may be required, particularly around archaeology and effects on buried, waterlogged archaeological and paleoenvironmental remains.